Boulder Public Lands Coalition (BPLC) Charter Agreement (PDF)

-Boulder Outdoor Coalition (BOC) is a county-wide partnership that serves as a platform for members to coordinate their efforts to protect public lands, waters and snowscapes and to ensure these places can be experienced in a meaningful and sustainable manner through stewardship and advocacy activities.
+Boulder Public Lands Coalition is a county-wide partnership that serves as a platform for members to coordinate their efforts to protect public lands and to ensure these places can be experienced in a meaningful and sustainable manner through stewardship and advocacy activities.

-BOC connects local knowledge, sensibilities and priorities and enhances all of the members’ policy, advocacy and organizational capacities.
-This connection empowers the human powered outdoor recreation community and enables its members to pursue common goals more effectively.
+BPLC connects local knowledge, sensibilities and priorities and enhances all of the members’ policy, advocacy and organizational capacities.
+This connection empowers the human & horse powered outdoor recreation community and enables its members to pursue common goals more effectively.

 What we will do:

-Public lands in Boulder, Colorado and the human powered outdoor recreational pursuits that these places support;
+Public lands in Boulder, Colorado and the human and horse powered outdoor recreational pursuits that these places support;

-3) Present a unified voice and resources from the human-powered recreation community on relevant conservation and recreation issues affecting public lands, waters and snowscapes.
+Present a unified voice and resources from the human and horse powered recreation community on relevant conservation and recreation issues affecting public lands.

 What we will not do:

-3) Use the partnership for reasons other than a common platform to support opportunities to work together.
+Use the coalition for reasons other than a common platform to support opportunities to work together.

 How we will do this:

-1) Each member organization will designate at least one liaison;
+Each member organization will designate one liaison and an alternate;

-2) Open Boulder’s community organizer will be the initial coordinator for the group, responsible for convening BOC on a regular basis (quarterly);
+Open Boulder’s community organizer will be the initial coordinator for the group, responsible for convening BPLC on a regular basis (quarterly);

-The regular meetings will be held with the members of BOC and with key decision makers, as necessary, and will serve as the setting for the partnership to identify opportunities to collaborate and to make progress towards its goals; and
+The regular meetings will be held with the members of BPLC and with key decision makers, as necessary, and will serve as the setting for the partnership to identify opportunities to collaborate and to make progress towards its goals; and

-4) Liaisons will keep their respective organizations updated and briefed on the work of BOC.
+Liaisons will keep their respective organizations updated and briefed on the work of BPLC.

-BOC will include conservation-minded, authentic representatives of the human-powered user community in Boulder, Colorado.
+BPLC will include conservation-minded, authentic representatives of the human and horse powered user community in Boulder, Colorado.
 The partnership will strive for consensus on the inclusion of new members and on all actions taken as a group.

-The undersigned organization agrees to the guidelines outlined above and enters into BOC as a founding member.
-The organization’s respective BOC liaison will be listed below.
+The undersigned organization agrees to the guidelines outlined above and enters into BPLC as a founding member.
+The organization’s respective BPLC liaison and alternate will be listed below.

-__________________________________________________, is committed to being a member of the Boulder Outdoor Coalition (d/b/a to be determined), that has been formed to serve as a platform for members to coordinate their efforts to protect public lands, waters and snowscapes and to ensure these places can be experienced in a meaningful and sustainable manner.
+___________________________________, is committed to being a member of the Boulder Public Lands Coalition (d/b/a to be determined), that has been formed to serve as a platform for members to coordinate their efforts to protect public lands and to ensure these places can be experienced in a meaningful and sustainable manner.
 We are committed to the goals, objectives and strategies that have been or will be established and agree that our organization will not work to undermine the coalition’s goals or objectives.
 We agree to dedicate time for coalition meetings, calls, planning, and engaging in Coalition activities.
 As a member of the Coalition, our organization agrees to:

-Appoint a person who will represent our organization
+Appoint a person and alternate who will represent our organization

-By signing onto this Coalition agreement, our organization agrees to allow its name to be used in public statements as a member of the Coalition.
+By signing onto this Coalition agreement, our organization agrees to allow its name to be used in public statements as a member of the Boulder Public Lands Coalition.